cositools/cosi-data-challenge-1/imaging/README.md

 The total memory used during these iterations is about 94 GB for the continuum response, 75 GB for the 511 keV, and 105 GB for the Al-26!!
 You might be limited on your personal computer, and at the very least, you might not be able to do much else with your machine while this is running.

 #### Adjustable parameters
 There are three parameters at the beginning of this RL cell which we encourage you to adjust.
 In fact, it is often necessary to adjust these parameters depending on the data being studied.
+A list of suggested paramters for different cases is provided [here](imaging_suggested_parameters.pdf).

 - map_init\
 This is the flux value of the initial, isotropic map.
 Typically, a value of 0.01 works well.
 For stronger sources, you can try increasing it to 0.1 or 1.0.
 As an example, running the algorithm on a source-only (no background) simulation of the Crab, Cen A, Cygnus X-1, and Vela works well with map_init = 0.01.
 However, when imaging these sources each simulated with 10X their true flux values, the algorithm fails at 0.01 and works when map_init = 1.0.